SankalpSTG/outsized-task/README.md

 I have also deployed this app on AWS Lambda.
 You can access it here: https://linverg3vzxap4hf43iu3h5kjy0dbust.lambda-url.ap-south-1.on.aws/

+For testing purpose, OTP is being sent in response body as well in case a dummy email is provided for registration.

 ## Setup

 1. Move the `.env.example` file to `.env` and add values for each key